Cn33liz/SharpCat/README.md

 ### How to use it:

+Setup a remote TCP Listener (for example ncat -lvp 443) https://nmap.org/ncat/

+Change IP/Port as needed, then Compile and run the SharpCat Executable on your target (or use the above InstallUtil trick).

 Within the Remote Command Shell you can run PowerShell commands as follow:
 ```
 C:\>PowerShell "Get-Help Invoke-*"